Lots of people ask, “Are there sandy beaches in Greece?” – Yes! There are! Here is the list of where to find the best sandy beaches in Greece.

 When To Visit The Beaches In Greece

 Greece enjoys mild Mediterranean weather with very long summers, hot and not really rainy.
-That means that the Greek beaches are at their best between May and October when the sea temperature is great for a long, relaxing swim!
-Though Greece in winter is great too if you wanna enjoy the quieter side.
+That means the Greek beaches are at their best between May and October when the sea temperature is great for a long, relaxing swim!
+Though Greece in winter is great too if you want to enjoy the quieter side.

 The Most Beautiful Sandy Beaches In Greece